sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 This could be useful when an application wants to monitor another application or a pool of applications directly using JMX to retrieve some specific attributes, and act upon their values.

 It's also possible the application to monitor itself, connecting to its own MBean server.
-Some values could be easier to catch there than using some third-value APIs or when it's just impossible to grab elsewhere.
+Some values could be easier to catch there than using some third-party APIs, or when it's just impossible to grab elsewhere.

 ## Scala wrapper: jajmx

 There is a library which implements the JMX API with some Scala wrappers: [jajmx](https://github.com/dacr/jajmx).
-This way, no need of this Java non-sense (even if yes, it's not that complicated here).
+This way, no need of this Java non-sense (even if yes, it's not that complicated actually).

 ```scala
 import jajmx._